glibsm/cilium/Documentation/operations/performance/tuning.rst

 still traverse through some parts of the regular network stack of the node by default.
 This default ensures that all packets still traverse through all of the iptables hooks in case you depend on them.
-However, they add significant overhead, for exact numbers, see :ref:`benchmark_throughput` and compare the results for "Cilium" and "Cilium (legacy host-routing)".
+However, they add significant overhead.
+For exact numbers, see :ref:`benchmark_throughput` and compare the results for "Cilium" and "Cilium (legacy host-routing)".

 **Requirements:**

 * Kernel >= 5.10
+* Direct-routing configuration or tunneling
+* eBPF-based kube-proxy replacement
 * eBPF-based Masquerading

-eBPF-based host-routing is automatically enabled if you run a kernel capable of supporting this.
+eBPF-based host-routing which we `first introduced <https://cilium.io/blog/2020/11/10/cilium-19#veth>`_ in Cilium 1.9 is automatically enabled if you run a kernel capable of supporting this.
 To validate whether your installation is running with eBPF host-routing, run ``cilium status`` in any of the Cilium pods and look for the line reporting the status for "Host routing".

 Bypass iptables Connection Tracking
 ===================================